 In this example the words ‘these simple steps’ have been linked.
 If the link takes users to a page on your site titled ‘8 Simple Steps for Successful Internal Linking,’ then the sentence has been linked correctly.

 If the link takes users to a page filled with ads and spam that’s titled ‘Laugh Until You Cry Cat Videos,’ then the sentence has not been linked correctly.
 In this instance, the link is as damaging as a broken link because the anchor text is misleading, the user’s experience has been diminished, and you could face a penalty from search engines.

 The first step to fixing broken links is finding them.
 You can’t fix a broken link you don’t know about.
 That’s why we created a free Broken Link Checker that anyone can use.
 Simply type in your web address and within seconds any broken links found will be listed for you.

 Once you’ve identified your broken links, determine the cause.
 Here are some reasons your web pages could be displaying a broken link error:

 After finding the cause, it’s time to fix the broken link.
 Depending on the type of broken link, there may be several solutions, but here are a few.

 All different types of links pass along value in different ways, but broken links cut off the flow of value and diminish the user experience.

 It’s important to audit your website regularly to check on the health of your links.
 Use our free Broken Link Checker when you need to audit your site.
-If you need more robust SEO support, check out our wholesale SEO packages.
+If you need more robust SEO support, check out our white label SEO.

 Stay up to date with the latest marketing, sales, service tips and news